 Simple Tips to Make Your Room Look Bigger and Brighter

-I see it all too often, the dreaded curtains hung all wrong.
-Too-short, too low, too skimpy, I could go on!
+I see it all too often, the dreaded curtains hung all wrong decorating mistake.
+Too-short and too low, too skimpy for the window size, I could go on!
 These curtain hanging mistakes are such an easy fix if you have the know-how.
 So, let’s dive into it – read on for how to hang curtains the right way!

 Window Treatments and the Right Room Feel